East Sussex, United Kingdom

 About Beacon Academy

-Successful candidates will have unapologetically high expectations as well as genuine ambition.
-They will consistently plan and deliver lessons that inspire, engage and challenge every student enabling them to be enthusiastic about their learning and to make excellent progress.
+We wish to appoint dedicated, hardworking and innovative staff that have high expectations, genuine ambition and the ability to consistently plan and deliver lessons that inspire, engage and challenge every student, enabling them to be enthusiastic about their learning and to make excellent progress.

 Our vision is to provide the best possible education for all of our students and to be ambitious for excellence in all we do.
 Whether a member of staff, trustee (governor) or student, we all work relentlessly to inspire and believe in one another to achieve our ambitions and succeed in life.

 We are situated centrally in Crowborough on the outskirts of the Ashdown Forest, an area of outstanding natural beauty.
 We are close to Tunbridge Wells and the South Coast.
 The vast majority of our staff travel to Beacon from a variety of destinations within the south east, including Brighton, Eastbourne, Lewes and Tunbridge Wells.

 We draw students from over ten primary schools in Crowborough and the surrounding areas, while also attracting an increasing number of students from outside this traditional catchment area, from Kent and from the independent sector.
 This wide catchment area generates our truly non-selective intake, both in terms of ability and socio-economic background.
 Our sixth form provision is accommodated entirely at our Green Lane site, an 800m five minute walk from our main Beeches site which accommodates years 7-11.
 We are immensely proud that we retain a high proportion of our Sixth Form students from Beacon Academy as well as recruiting students from other local and international schools.